 - basic river rescue including raft flipping, rapid swimming and introduction to swift water rescue techniques

 - boat rigging, equipment and gear care and management

 We begin our course from our headquarters in Winthrop, Washington and spend several days running the Methow River.
 Other rivers utilized for the course include the Skagit and Wenatchee Rivers depending on conditions.
 Group camping and/or lodging and meals are available at all locations used.
 Details will be provided when you register for the course.

 The cost for our guide training program is $485.00 and includes 10 days of instruction, course materials, gear and equipment needed on the river and shuttles to or from the river.
-We offer scholarships for those who have been guaranteed employment with Methow River Raft + Kayak.
+We offer scholarships for those who have been guaranteed employment with Methow Rafting.

 American Red Cross First Aid/CPR certification is offered for an additional $45.

 Guide training begins in late April and runs through mid-May.
-2014 schedule TBA.
+Schedule TBA.